What is Overtime? How should I think about it?

 (If instead you're looking to block kids from using their devices entirely, check out changing today's limits, which allows you to "pause the internet".)

-Should I allow Overtime, disallow Overtime, or temporarily allow Overtime?
+Should I allow, disallow, or temporarily allow Overtime?

-But as they get a little older, we recommend giving them opportunities to practice staying within their screen time limits, meaning they need to be allowed to go over – so choose "allow".
-(Don't worry, you'll stay in the loop through real-time notifications and weekly reports, so you can talk to them about it.)
+But as they get a little older, we recommend giving them opportunities to practice staying within their screen time limits, meaning they need to be allowed to go over.
+Don't worry, you'll stay in the loop through real-time notifications and weekly reports, so you can talk to them about it.
+Choose allow, and make sure to set a max Overtime so it doesn't get out of hand.
+(And see our conversation guide below for setting the right expectations for it.)

-In this case, when kids struggle to stay within their limits (as they certainly will), disallowing Overtime temporarily is a great tool for parents, because it acts as a short-term consequence to help them get back on track – while communicating to them that you want them to build trust and succeed in the long term.
-When this happens, choose "Don't allow for X days", and choose how long you want it disallowed for.
+When kids struggle to stay within their limits (as they certainly will), disallowing Overtime temporarily is a great tool for parents because it acts as a short-term consequence to help kids get back on track – while communicating to them that you want them to build trust and succeed in the long term.
+When needed, choose Temporarily disallow, and choose how long you want it disallowed for.

 It's best if this doesn't come as a surprise to kids, but is rather messaged in advance to set expectations.
 For instance, you might do something like this: